 If you’re looking for cheap Halloween porch decorations, this simple DIY project is for you!
 See how you can transform old fence boards and recycled materials and turn them into adorable Halloween porch decor that will have your neighbors jealous.

 I love Halloween, I really do.
 I love seeing all the kiddos dressed up in their creative costumes.
 And I love trick or treating.
 Oh ya, and I love the candy, haha.

 Here’s my beef with Halloween though…..the decorations.
-I can’t bring myself to spend lot of money of decorations that we only put out for a few weeks a year.
+I can’t bring myself to spend a lot of money on decorations that we only put out for a few weeks a year.
 Do you feel the same?
 Maybe you’ve gone so far as to not decorate for Halloween at all as a result.